willov/forking-workflow-exercise/README.md

 group 17 says: please replace this boring sentence with something more fun
 ```

 Once you see your sentence correctly printed, commit and push.
+Don't worry
+nothing gets out to Twitter but please mind that your changes will be public on
+GitHub (but you can delete them later).

 ## Second part: File a pull request